Birth Certificate Translation for UAE Visa | Guide

 When you apply for a UAE visa or residence permit, immigration authorities need to verify your identity and family relationships.
 Your birth certificate establishes your date of birth, nationality at birth, and parentage.
 Arabic is the official language of UAE government agencies, so all supporting documents must be in Arabic or translated into Arabic.

 This requirement applies whether your birth certificate is in English, Hindi, Urdu, Tagalog, or any other language.
-Even English documents—despite English being widely used in Dubai—require Arabic translation for immigration processing through GDRFA (General Directorate of Residency and Foreigners Affairs) and ICP (Federal Authority for Identity, Citizenship, Customs and Port Security).
+Even English documents require Arabic translation for immigration processing through GDRFA and ICP.
+English is widely used in Dubai, but government processing requires Arabic.

 When You’ll Need Birth Certificate Translation

-Birth certificate translation is required for employment visa applications and residence permits, family and dependent visa sponsorship, Golden Visa applications, UAE national ID (Emirates ID) processing, spouse visa applications, and child birth registration for UAE-born children of foreign parents.
+Birth certificate translation is required in many scenarios.
+These include employment visa applications, residence permits, and family visa sponsorship.
+They also cover Golden Visa applications, UAE national ID processing, spouse visa applications, citizenship-by-descent for children of Emirati fathers, and child birth registration.
+Our certificate translation service covers all these scenarios with MOJ certification included.

 Essentially, any interaction with UAE immigration that requires proof of birth will need your birth certificate translated into Arabic by an MOJ-certified translator.